 Instead, he and Xayalith have written one album about their break-up and another one about how they’ve maintained their friendship, formed new relationships, and all the strife and struggle that happened in between.

-Before it’s even been released, Recover has some heavy hitters: ‘Bury Us’ played during halftime at an NFL game, reaching 15 million viewers.
+Before it was even released, Recover had heavy hitters: ‘Bury Us’ played during halftime at an NFL game, reaching 15 million viewers.
 ‘Sunseeker’ was number one on Triple J’s most played.
 If there’s one thing you want to do, it’s let The Naked and Famous talk about their album.

-This content, like Recover, the new album from The Naked and Famous, was made possible with help from NZ On Air.
-Recover is out on July 24.
+This content, like Recover, was made possible with help from NZ On Air.